 Christopher Columbus discovers the pineapple in 1493 in Guadaloupe and it reaches the Spanish court in the 16th century.
 It's not until the 17th century that it's popular amongst royalty and the aristocracy, especially in the royal courts in Holland and the UK then France.

-According to the gardeners and horticultural students on my visits to Versailles' Potager du Roi, the Sun King, Louis XIV, wasn't interested in pineapples - even if it was seen as an exotic luxury.
+According to the gardeners and horticultural students on my visits to Versailles' Potager du Roi, the Sun King, Louis XIV, wasn't interested in pineapples - even if it was seen as a luxury.
 No wonder; he eagerly bit into one, including its inedible spiky skin!

 So Jean-Baptiste Le Quintinye, botanist of the King's Vegetable Garden at Versailles had no particular pressure to grow them in the royal greenhouses.